A note on asynchronously automatic groups and notions of non-positive curvature: Introduction

 The proposition can be applied to prove generalised Baumslag--Solitar groups (GBS$_1$ groups) are asynchronously automatic and to give another proof that hyperbolic-by-free groups are asynchronously automatic (note that a more general result on split extensions of hyperbolic groups was obtained by Bridson \cite{Bridson1993}).
 The result can be deduced by combining work of Shapiro \cite{Shapiro1992} and Gersten--Short \cite{GerstenShort1991}.
 However, we give a direct proof to make explicit the asynchronous structure.

+The asynchronous structures we construct are similar to those constructed recently by Hermiller, Holt, Rees, and Susse \cite{HermillerHoltReesSusse2021} for groups acting on trees, under the assumption that the edge stabilisers admit generating sets satisfying two technical conditions --- \emph{stability} and \emph{limited crossover}.
+However, the latter condition seems difficult to satisfy in our setting (when the tree is locally finite), and so Proposition~\ref{prop:main} does not follow immediately from the results in \cite{HermillerHoltReesSusse2021}.

-We highlight the next corollary due to its relation to other results in the literature which we will explain below.
+We highlight the next corollary (which we prove in \Cref{sec cor proof}) due to its relation to other results in the literature which we will explain below.
 Let $H$ be the isometry group of a proper $\CAT(0)$ space $X$.
 Recall that a \emph{uniform lattice} $\Gamma$ in $H$ is a discrete subgroup of $H$ such that $X/\Gamma$ is compact.